If you are facing any legal proceedings, you should know the answer to this question: What is proof beyond a reasonable doubt?

 Criminal defendants also have the right to:

-- Hire an attorney (or accept a court-appointed attorney)
+- Hire an attorney (or apply for a court-appointed attorney)

 - A trial by a jury of their peers